signalfx/signalfx-agent/docs/filtering.md

-Properties and dimensions (both names and values) can be either globbed (i.e. where `*` is a wildcard for zero or more characters, and `?` is a wildcard for a single character) or specified as a Go-compatible regular expression (the value must be surrounded by `/` to be considered a regex).
+Properties and dimensions (both names and values) can be either globbed (i.e. where `*` is a wildcard for zero or more characters, and `?` is zero or one character) or specified as a Go-compatible regular expression (the value must be surrounded by `/` to be considered a regex).

 Sometimes it is easier to whitelist the properties you want to allow through, and not allow any others.